Many Christians today are oblivious of their history. Books have been re-written; facts have been covered up and our generation is kept ignorant.

-True Christians neither deny nor justify such acts by the Reformers, although they didn’t claim to be infallible like the popes.
+True Christians do not deny or justify such acts by the Reformers, though they didn’t claim to be infallible like the popes.
 They invariably imbibed this mentality from their Catholic upbringing, particularly from Augustine, the father of the Inquisition.
-What is rather troubling is that neither modern Catholics nor their popes have denounced the Inquisition as contrary to the gospel of grace and the Spirit of Christ (Matthew 5:44).

 The Holy Office is now given a re-branded name: the Congregation for the Doctrine of the Faith.
-Many Protestants today have embraced and bowed before Rome – the same Rome that millions of Believers chose to die rather than bow to.
-The same false gospel of Rome that the martyrs rejected is now deemed “orthodox” by respected Evangelical leaders.
-What a tragedy.
+Sadly, many Protestants today have bowed before the same Rome that millions of Believers chose to die rather than succumb to.

 1. Will Durant, The Story of Civilization, Simon and Schuster, 1950, 4:773.